sashidhar-meesala/React-chat-app/README.md

 Team: sashidhar meesala (N01324566)

 ## Working
-creating a chat room / annonymous application using react and socket.io.
+creating a chat room / annonymous channel chatting application using react and socket.io.

-The user is required to choose username and channel name so that a new channel gets created.
+--The user is required to choose username and channel name so that a new channel gets created.

-As soon as the user enters the channel, a socket is opened and channel admin's message is emmited on to the screen.
+--As soon as the user enters the channel, a socket is opened and channel admin's message is emmited on to the screen.

-Now user can share this channel name and ask the other user to join the channel and vice-versa.
+--Now user can share this channel name and ask the other user to join the channel and vice-versa.

-Once the other user has the channel Name and enters the exact channel name the other users the same channel and gets greeted by the admin.
+--Once the other user has the channel Name and enters the exact channel name the other users the same channel and gets greeted by the admin.

-Here, the other users will be notified about the new user that has entered the chat/channel.
+--Here, the other users will be notified about the new user that has entered the chat/channel.

-Now, users can send text messages to each other on channel.
+--Now, users can send text messages to each other on channel.

-Once, the user leaves the channel or exits the chat .
+--Once, the user leaves the channel or exits the chat .
 The same gets notified to the others users as well.

+The project mainly focuses on the usage of components and socket.io.

 # Deployment